 NYSDEC Spill Coordination and Assessment

-In addition to the NYSDEC assessing location impact of such spills, the Dutchess County Department of Behavioral & Community Health staff also review spill reports and conducts a search for any PWS we monitor that may be impacted.
+The State Department of Environmental Conservation (NYSDEC) handles complaints related to the environment (air, water, or soil).
+NYSDEC notifies DBCH of Spill Reports which identify complaints received or "spills" reported.
+NYSDEC investigates these spills and if it is believed that there could be an impact to public water systems or neighboring properties, well sampling is required.
+DBCH also reviews spill reports and conducts a search for any PWS we monitor that may be impacted.
 If a PWS is in the area, we assess the significance of the spill report and may request sampling of the PWS or for the supply to sample at an increased frequency.